rluis/mNET_snr/README.md

   strand information: Reversed.

 #### Convert the new single nucleotide resolution .sam file into a .bam file.
 Sort and index the output.

-Described as part of an analysis pipeline in *insert reference*

-For usage, see get_SNR_bam_ignoreSoftClip.py -h